 - Pricing: $2.33 to $2.91 per watt

-Mission Solar is a new brand in the solar panel industry, but this Texas-based firm quickly makes waves.
-They’re known for manufacturing their products in the United States.
-Still, they offer competitively priced panels — especially considering the higher cost of products manufactured in the U.S. Mission Solar’s panels use a technology known as Passivated Emitter and Rear Cell (PERC), which is known for being more efficient than monocrystalline or polycrystalline panels.
+Mission Solar is a new brand in the solar panel industry, but this Texas-based firm is quickly making waves.
+They’re known for manufacturing their solar panels in the United States, but still offer panels that are competitively priced — especially considering the higher cost of products manufactured in the U.S. Mission Solar’s panels use a technology known as Passivated Emitter and Rear Cell (PERC), which is known for being more efficient than monocrystalline or polycrystalline panels.